 Withdrawal from the University

-If a student is considering withdrawing from the University or transferring to another university they should first discuss their options with their supervisor and/or departmental Postgraduate Tutor.
+If a student is considering withdrawing from the University or transferring to another university they should first discuss their options with their supervisor and/or departmental Postgraduate Lead.
 Other support services within the University may also be able to assist students in reaching a final decision.
 Students may benefit from first taking a period of leave of absence to consider their options.
 If, having carefully considered all available options, a student still wishes to withdraw or transfer, they should complete the Notification of Withdrawal or Transfer (PGR) form.

 Withdrawal of international students

 International students should note that the University is required to report to the Home Office any Tier 4 visa holders who withdraw from the University or transfer to another university.
 The Home Office will curtail a student’s visa once a report of a withdrawal is made and the student should leave the UK.
 Students are required to leave the UK within 60 days of their withdrawal from the University.
-Those transferring to another university should seek immigration advice from their new institution.
+Students transferring to another university should seek immigration advice from their new institution.

 Requests for re-admission following a withdrawal